The Stirling Oscelot Blackboard Learn Building Block is no longer maintained by Simon Booth at the University of Stirling.

 If you use this block and encounter any issues, you will need to raise a support ticket with Talis.

 Talis recognises the importance of integrations with learning systems as being the main way in which students find and access their reading lists.
 Talis will help diagnose any issues that may arise if you are using this plugin and suggest potential routes to a fix should code changes be required.
-However, this plugin is not tested against future versions of Blackboard.
+However, this plugin is not tested against any future versions of Blackboard.

 Simon Booth has made the plugin available in an Oscelot GitHub repository.